CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 Requirements to start a simulation including:
 - **input.txt**: Please follow the format to enter all parameters that are required for a simulation.
 The explanation for each parameters are also included in the file.

+>Note 1: The current version only allows annealing simulation with a fixed set of temperatures.
+Please do not change the value of 'annealing'.
+Upcoming version will allow user to define annealing temperatures and time to run annealing simulation.

->Note: If an error is returned and the simulation is terminated during the generating of initital configuration.
+>Note 2: If an error is returned and the simulation is terminated during the generating of initital configuration.
 Adding another parameter to the end of **input.txt**:
->
 >	*sidechainmove* = value that is larger than 3.0
->
 >It is recommended to increase only 0.5 at a time starting from 3.0.
 A very large number will make the initial configuration generation very slow`
 - 5 empty directories for data recording must be created before submitting a job.
 The names of these directories must be exact.
 	- `/checks/`: files for checking if the initial configuration is created correctly